jamesplease/backbone.intercept/README.md

 npm install backbone.intercept
 ```

+#### Dependencies

+Backbone.Intercept depends on Underscore, Backbone and a jQuery-like API on the `Backbone.$` object.

 ## Getting Started

 Getting started is easy.
 Simply call `Backbone.Intercept.start()` when your application is started up.
 If